Housing Market Recovery Gathers Strength

 Kiplinger's latest forecast on housing starts and home sales

-New-home sales held steady in April, rising 0.6% to a seasonally adjusted rate of 623,000.
-Sales in March were revised lower to 619,000.
-Sales through April are now running 6.2% below their year-ago pace.
-After rising in March because of the collapse in sales, inventory fell 1.8%.
-There were 325,000 new homes for sale in April — a 6.3 months’ supply at the current sales pace.
-The share of new homes sold that were priced below $300,000 rose to 45.7% in April from 43.3% in the previous month.
+New-home sales are now above their prerecession level.
+They rose 13.9% to a seasonally adjusted rate of 901,000 — the highest since 2006.
+July’s gain follows a revised 15.1% gain in June and a similar double-digit increase in May.
+Sales surged in the Midwest, but fell in the Northeast.
+The inventory of new homes for sale in July declined for the fourth month in a row.
+There were 299,000 new homes for sale in July — a four months’ supply at the current sales pace.
+The share of new homes sold priced below $300,000 rose to 41% in July, from 40% the previous month.
 The construction backlog also jumped.
-Sales of new homes where construction had not yet started accounted for 30% of total sales over the month, up from 23.7% in March.
+Sales of homes for which construction had not yet started accounted for 29% of total sales over the month, up from 25% in June.

 - 1Kiplinger’s Economic OutlooksRegularly updated insights on the economy’s next moves.